 The systems fall into two groups.
-The first includes pixie [17], gprof [11], jprof [19], quartz [1], MTOOL [10], SimOS [20], part of SGI's Speed-Shop [25], and Intel's Vtune dynamic analyzer [24].
+The first includes pixie [17], gprof [11], jprof [19], quartz [1], MTOOL [10], SimOS [20], part of SGI's Speed-Shop [25], and Intel's VTune dynamic analyzer [24].
 These systems use binary modification, compiler support, or direct simulation of programs to gather measurements.
 They all have high overhead and usually require significant user intervention.
 The slowdown is too large for continuous measurements during production use, despite techniques that reduce instrumentation overhead substantially [2].
 In addition, only the simulation-based systems provide accurate information about the locations and causes of stalls.

 The systems in the second group use statistical sampling to collect fine-grained information on program or system behavior.
 Some sampling systems, including Morph [26], prof [18], and part of SpeedShop, rely on an existing source of interrupts (e.g., timer interrupts) to generate program-counter samples.
 This prevents them from sampling within those interrupt routines, and can also result in correlations between the sampling and other system activity.
 By using hardware performance counters and randomizing the interval between samples, we are able to sample activity within essentially the entire system (except for our interrupt handler itself) and to avoid correlations with any other activity.
+This issue is discussed further in Section 4.1.1.

-Other systems that use performance counters, including iprobe [13], the Vtune sampler [24], and part of SpeedShop, share some of the characteristics of our system.
-However, iprobe and Vtune cannot be used for continuous profiling, mostly because they need a lot of memory for sample data.
-In addition, iprobe, the Vtune sampler, and SpeedShop all fail to map the sample data accurately back to individual instructions.
-In contrast, our tools produce an accurate accounting of stall cycles incurred by each instruction and the reasons for the stalls.
+Other systems that use performance counters, including iprobe [13], the VTune sampler [24], and part of SpeedShop, share some of the characteristics of our system.
+However, iprobe and VTune cannot be used for continuous profiling, mostly because they need a lot of memory for sample data.
+In addition, iprobe, the VTune sampler, and SpeedShop all are unable to map the sample data accurately back to individual instructions.
+In contrast, our tools produce an accurate accounting of stall cycles incurred by each instruction and the potential reason(s) for the stalls.